 Besarien (author) from South Florida on April 19, 2015:

 Hi hardlymoving!
 My dentist told me back in '97 that he uses fluoride toothpaste but drinks the reverse osmosis water from what was then a local version of Whole Foods since they added back minerals.

 We got a reverse osmosis unit not too long after.
 I add a pinch per gallon of Himalayan salt which has a mineral balance and tastes great.

 There has been a lot more research since back then.
 I hope you get the chance to a look at it and draw your own conclusions.
 Thanks for taking the time to comment!

-Mel Carriere from San Diego California on April 19, 2015:
+Mel Carriere from Snowbound and down in Northern Colorado on April 19, 2015:

 A very appropriate hub for us in California, where our governor won't invest in desalination plants because he wants to run his bullet train through the Central Valley, where there is not a drop of water anymore.
 I had ni idea the fluoride in my water was making me dumber, it all makes sense now!
 Exceptionally well written and informative hub!